The Dishman Family of Virginia

 Citations

-1. [S133] James Dishman will (25 Nov 1790), Will Book 2, page 271, County Clerk's Office, King George County, Virginia. son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.
+1. [S133] James Dishman will (25 Nov 1790), Will Book 2, page 271, County Clerk's Office, son John, son James, son William, daughter Mildred Bryan, daughter Elizabeth Massey, grandsons James Dishman Massey and William Lovell Massey, daughter Sarah Baker, gradndaughter Mary Dishman, grandson James Baker.

-2. [S33] Assumnption of this researcher:Assume she was at least 20 years old when married.
+2. [S33] Assumption of this researcher:Assume she was at least 20 years old when married.

 James Dishman1